Are you open during the COVID19 pandemic?

 We administer criterion-referenced testing at the very first session.
 This is not to diagnose an issue, merely to tell us your student's reading and spelling levels and identify any gaps in learning.
 Every four months, the same testing is given, so you'll be able to see your student's progress.
 Also, every 8 - 10 sessions, you will receive a progress report from the teacher, discussing what your student has been learning, with comments on progress.

 Why tuition instead of fee-for-service?

 We see students on a twice-weekly basis but the number of sessions per month varies based on the calendar.
 Since our students are generally here on a long term basis, we use an average based on a typical calendar year.
 Additionally, rather than invoicing you for every phone call, email, assessment, report, teaching materials, and parent meeting, all of these are included in the tuition package.

 Are there any scholarships available for tuition?

-Is there any kind of tax deduction for tuition?
+Is there a tax deduction for tuition?